TengBoonHuei/intel_ckt_training/README.md

 ### Two types of VLSI Design Styles:

 ### **VLSI Design Methodology**
-#### Despite of different design style, proper functionality, low cost and timely execution is much more important
 #### Two types of VLSI Design Styles:
-1. Field programming gate array (FPGA)
+1. Field-Pragrammable Gate Array (FPGA)
   * faster prototyping and cost-effective, basically use in prototyping and testing
   * typically consists of input/output buffers, array of configurable logic blocks (CLBs) and programmable interconnect

+2. Application Speciic Intergrated Circuit (ASIC)
+  * Permanent circuitry.
+Once the application specific circuit is taped-out into silicon, it cannot be changed.
+  * Higher cost as need to start design from scratch.
+  * More power efficient, power consumption of ASICs can be very minutely controlled and optimized.
    </details>

 <details><summary> VLSI Design Quality </summary>